oktadev/okta-blog/_source/_posts/2021-08-13-reactive-java.md

 ...
 ```

-As you can see, the first `map` operator executes in the _boundedElastic-1_ thread, and the second `map` operator and the `subscribe` consumer execute in the _parallel-1_ thread.
+As you can see, the first `map` operator executes in the _boundedElastic-1_ thread, the second `map` operator and the `subscribe` consumer execute in the _parallel-1_ thread.
 Notice that the `subscribeOn` operator is invoked after `publishOn`, but it affects the root of the chain and the operators preceding `publishOn` anyways.

-A probably simplified [marble diagam](https://projectreactor.io/docs/core/release/reference/#howtoReadMarbles) for the example above might look like:
+A probably simplified [marble diagam](https://projectreactor.io/docs/core/release/reference/#howtoReadMarbles) for the example above might look like this:

 {% img blog/reactive-java/marble-diagram.png alt:"Marble Diagram" width:"800" %}{: .center-image }